Cities Near Pullman

 Real Estate Market Comparison – Palouse vs. Pullman

-• Palouse, WA Homes: Affordable, small-town properties averaging around $250K–$300K.
+• Palouse WA Homes: Affordable, small-town properties averaging around $250K–$300K.
 Lower cost, but very limited inventory.

-• Pullman, WA Homes: A more dynamic market, with median prices around $530K as of 2025.
+• Pullman WA Homes: A more dynamic market, with median prices around $530K as of 2025.
 Options range from modern homes on Military Hill to family-friendly neighborhoods near WSU.

 While Palouse offers affordability, Pullman homes typically provide higher appreciation potential and stronger resale value.
 Jasper Homes can help you design or purchase a property in Pullman that balances budget, lifestyle, and investment growth.